msotoodeh/curve25519/README.md

 Performance:
 ------------
-Current version of this library sets NEW SPEED RECORDS.
+Current version of this library sets **NEW SPEED RECORDS**.
 This is achieved without taking advantage of special CPU instructions or parallel processing.

 The library implements a new technique (I call it FOLDING) that effectively